Gaussian random graphs and Ramsey numbers: Introduction

-On the other hand, cliques are slightly more likely in Gaussian random graphs, because of the triangle inequality.
-If pairs $ij$ and $jk$ are adjacent, meaning that the pairs of vectors $\bx_i, \bx_j$ and $\bx_j, \bx_k$ are somewhat close, then $\bx_i$ and $\bx_k$ are more likely to be close as well, thus making the edge $ik$ slightly more likely.
-Hence, this positive correlation between neighboring edges is manifested in the fact that the probability of $G(C\ell, d, p)$ being a clique is higher than in the Erd\H{o}s-R\'enyi random graph.

-At this point, one might reasonably complain - the independent sets are less likely in the graph $G(n, d, p)$ compared to the binomial random graph, but this comes at a price of cliques being more likely, and our goal is to avoid \textit{both} cliques and independent sets.
-The final observation is that one might increase $p$ slightly (and consequently decrease the density of the graph), thus lowering the probability of cliques and raising the probability of independent sets.
-If one gets the balance just right, the gain coming from (\ref{eq:clique_probabilities_red}) outweighs the losses in (\ref{eq:clique_probabilities_blue}), and one obtains the graph in which both cliques and independent sets are less likely compared to $G(n, 1-p_C)$.
+At this point, one might reasonably complain - the red cliques are less likely in our random coloring compared to the binomial random graph, but this comes at a price of blue cliques being more likely, and our goal is to avoid \textit{both} red and blue cliques.
+The final observation is that one might increase $p$ slightly (and consequently decrease the density blue edges), thus lowering the probability of blue cliques and raising the probability of red cliques.
+If one gets the balance just right, the gain coming from (\ref{eq:clique_probabilities_red}) outweighs the losses in (\ref{eq:clique_probabilities_blue}), and one obtains the graph in which both blue and red cliques are less likely compared to $G(n, 1-p_C)$.
 Let us formalize the last paragraph in the form of the following lemma.

-\begin{lemma} Let $C>1$ be a constant and let $p_C\in (0, 1/2)$ be the unique solution to $C=\frac{\log p_C}{\log 1-p_C}$.
+\begin{lemma} Let $C>1$ be a constant and let $p_C\in (0, 1/2)$ be the unique solution to $C=\frac{\log p_C}{\log (1-p_C)}$.
 If $D$ is sufficiently larger than $C$, there exist $\eps_1=\eps_1(C, D)>0$ and $p\in (0, 1/2)$ such that the clique probabilities in $G(n, d, p)$ with $d=D^2\ell^2$ are bounded by {\smaller[0.3]

 } \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:bookkeeping} assuming Proposition~\ref{prop:clique_probabilities}.]
 As we have indicated in the discussion preceding the lemma, in bounds (\ref{eq:clique_probabilities_red}), (\ref{eq:clique_probabilities_blue}) we have gained more in the probability $P_{{\rm red}, \ell}$ than we have lost in the bound on $P_{{\rm blue}, C\ell}$.
 This is justified in the following claim. \begin{claim} \end{claim} \begin{claimproof} By canceling out $a^3/3$, we reduce the inequality to $1/p_C^{2}>C/(1-p_C)^2$, i.e. to showing that $(1-p_C)^2>Cp_C^2$.
 If we recall that $C=\frac{\log p_C}{\log (1-p_C)}=\frac{\log_2 1/p_C}{\log_2 1/(1-p_C)}$ and further rearrange the inequality, it reduces to {\smaller[0.3]